womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/7-finishing-event-page.md

 And that's it!
 Test out the page to see if you are able to successfully create a new event.

+> Note: Once you test that you have successfully created a new event and try to visit the created event page you will run into an error.
+Don't mind this error as it will be resolved by what we implement in Section 7 when we set up apollo client!

 If you run into any errors, you can see a full copy of this page here: https://github.com/womenbuildweb3/Web3RSVP-frontend/blob/main/pages/create-event.js

 ---